What We’ll Cover:

 SEO is the process of optimizing material—whether it’s content on your website, a social media post, or a video you produced—for search engines.

 This is an important distinction.
-If you’ve had much interaction with search engine results pages (SERPs),which, statistically and realistically speaking, you absolutely have, then you know the SERPs are typically separated into organic and paid results.
+If you’ve had much interaction with search engine results pages (SERPs), which, realistically speaking, you absolutely have, then you know the SERPs are separated into organic and paid results.

 All of your major search engines like Google, Bing, and Yahoo rank websites and content according to their own optimization algorithms.